Gaylord Stinchcomb: College

 In late December 1918, Stinchcomb, described as "the star line-plunger on the Cleveland Naval Reserve eleven," announced his plan to return to Ohio State in 1919.
 After the war, Stinchcomb returned to Ohio State and played for the Buckeyes football team in 1919 and 1920.
 He also founded the Student Bookstore at Ohio State in 1920.

 In 1919, he played for the first Ohio State football team to defeat the University of Michigan.
 Stinchcomb and fellow backfield star Chic Harley were the stars in the Buckeyes' first victory over the Wolverines.
 At the end of the 1919 season, Stinchcomb was selected as a first-team All-Western quarterback.

 With Harley's graduation, Stinchcomb was the star of Ohio State's 1920 football team.
 The 1920 group led by Stinchcomb became Ohio State's first undefeated football team, and at the end of the season Stinchcomb was selected as a first-team All-American.
 Ohio State coach John Wilce later recalled the efficiency of the two stars of his 1920 team: "'Workmen to Stinchcomb' was a phrase almost as common in the west as the famous 'Tinker to Evers to Chance.'
 Hoge Workman at quarter and Pete Stinchcomb at right half played every phase of footpall expertly but they had developed the aerial game to the last degree of efficiency. ...
 Stinchcomb was perhaps the outstanding star of the squad.
 The critics unanimously picked him for all-American halfback."

 While traveling to Pasadena, California in December 1920 to play in the 1921 Rose Bowl, Stinchcomb announced that he would marry Anne Jane Summers of Columbus, Ohio.
 The two remained married for more than 50 years until Stinchcomb's death in 1973.
+Stinchcomb would rush for 82 yards in the 28-0 blowout loss.

 Stinchcomb also competed for Ohio State in baseball and track and field.
 As a senior, he won the 1921 NCAA championship in the broad jump.

+Professional

 Stinchcomb played several years of professional football.
 He played two years for George Halas's Chicago Bears (1921–1922) and also played some for the Columbus Tigers (1923), the Cleveland Indians (1923), and the Louisville Colonels (1926).
 He was selected as a first-team All-Pro in 1921 and 1922 and a second-team All-Pro in 1923.

+Coaching

 Stinchcomb returned to Ohio State as a backfield coach in 1935.

+Later years

 After retiring from football, Stinchcomb served as president of Linworth Homes Inc. of Findlay, Ohio and Uhrichsville, Ohio, and as president of Eagle Creek Utility Co. of Findlay.
 Stinchcomb and his wife, Anne Jane, lived in Upper Arlington, Ohio for many years, but moved to Findlay, Ohio in 1968 when he became president of Linworth Homes.

 In 1973, Stinchcomb was elected to the College Football Hall of Fame, but he died at age 78 before the induction ceremony was conducted.
 There is a street named after him nearby the Ohio State campus.